my1396/R-Notes/docs/0101-RStudio-Dark-Theme.md

 - For this reason, we recommend updating all your packages once at the beginning of each academic year (or semester) – don't do it before an assessment or deadline just in case!

 Q: When should I update R? \
-A: When I see many packages print a warning message that they are build under a newer version of R, I will update R. Every 6 months or so would be quite sufficient.
+A: When I see many packages print a warning message that they are built under a newer version of R, I will update R. Every 6 months or so would be quite sufficient.

 ------------------------------------------------------------------------